S.A.F.E. Adult Intensive® Admission

 - Abide by all terms specified in the No-Harm/Safety Contract and hospital policies

-Many commercial insurance plans and Medicare will pay for this treatment.
+Many commercial insurance plans will pay for this treatment.
 Each insurance company has its own criteria for admission and each policy has its own unique package.
+Medicare will NOT cover the costs, and Medicaid will most often NOT cover the program, unless special arrangements are made.
 The financial counselors of the business department will assist in determining individual policy coverage.
 You will be responsible for transportation costs to get from home to the program, and back home.

 Call 800-DONTCUT® (366.8288) for an appointment or write firstname.lastname@example.org